Welcome to our roundup of the five best 10 person tents!

 The material is also thin and susceptible to breakage if you’re not careful when setting it up.
 Most customers haven’t had a problem with it, but there are some experiences of possible holes when tearing the fabric.

-Apart from the screen room, there’s another room divider inside the tent if you want a little more privacy.
-One smart feature of the Core 10 person straight wall tent is that there are doors on each side, so you don’t have to crawl over another person to get out in the morning.
+Apart from the screen room, there’s another removable room divider inside the tent if you want a little more personal privacy.
+One key feature of the Core 10 person tent with straight-wall design is that there are large doors on each side, so you don’t have to crawl over another person to get out in the morning.

 This makes this tent with screen room an ideal tent for couples, groups of friends and families with little kids with different sleep schedules.